 5)What weapons are used?
 How hard do you

 touch, or how deep to you dig in?
-The main weapon is the tip of the

 thumb.
 Other places which can be used include the knuckle of the thumb and the first knuckle of the forefinger, for use on